aloxe/huwindty/src/pages/documentation/index.md

 ---
 layout: base
 title: Documentation
-subtitle: How Huwindty works and how to install it
+headline: How Huwindty works and how to install it
 description: Documentation for Huwindty.
 ismarkdown: true
 ---